S Group: Supermarkets

 The largest sales revenues are from S-market's (49%) and from Prisma's 39%.

 The S Group's supermarkets retail the general private brands Rainbow and Kotimaista for products made in Finland, and the no-frills X-tra range in partnership with Coop Trading — a Nordic purchasing organisation for co-operatives.
 Non-food products are marketed under the House name.

 The S Group has grown significantly in Finland in recent years, growing both organically and by acquisition.

+The S Group is a founding member of the Finnish trade association for plant-based foods, Pro Vege.
+In 2022, the S Group pledged that plant-based products would account for 65% of its food sales by 2030.
+In 2023, it reported that plant-based foods accounted for 60% of sales.

 Modernist architecture

 SOK has a key position in the history of Finnish architecture due to its policy in the late 1920s and 1930s of designing cutting-edge Modernist architecture, epitomized by a Functionalist aesthetic of white buildings.
+The style is called osuuskauppafunkis (Co-operative Store Functionalism) in Finland.
 The key architect designing for SOK in the initial years was Erkki Huttunen (1901–1956), who designed various types of buildings for the company: from grain silos and mills to local village shops.
 Among his best-known works for SOK are the Toppila mill (1929, pictured right), the SOK Offices and Warehouse (1937-38) in Oulu, the SOK Offices and Warehouse (1931) in Rauma, and the Aitta Cooperative Shop (1933) in Sauvo.
 Today, many of these buildings are protected by law.